UTDNebula/website/docs/maintainers/Nebula API/Models/requirement.md

 <a id="requirement"></a>

-# Requirements
+## Overview

-Requirements represent a requirement that can be satisfied.
-This is probably the most important concept in the API and also has the most cognitive overhead.
-Requirement is an abstract type and has multiple classes that derive from it to represent the various types of requirements at UTD.
+A **Requirement** represents a requirement that can be satisfied.
+This is probably the most important concept in the API and also has the most cognitive overhead. `Requirement` is an abstract type and has multiple classes that derive from it to represent the various types of requirements at UTD.

 ## Requirement